Coke Zero Sugar 400: 1959–1969

-The expansion was needed.
 In just three years from the race's inaugural event attendance had grown by more than 10,000 spectators, as tourists flocked to the beaches for the holidays.
 In 1963, the race was expanded from 100 laps to 160 laps, for a distance of 400 miles and subsequently became known as the Firecracker 400.
 In the same year, Fireball Roberts drove his 1963 Ford to victory, becoming the first driver to win back-to-back events, barely beating Fred Lorenzen.
 Roberts was unable to go for three straight wins due to his death on July 2, 1964.

 Richard Petty was the man to beat during the sixth annual 400-mile July race, but on lap 103, engine problems cost him a chance at victory.
 Over the course of the final 56 laps, Bobby Isaac and rookie teammate A. J. Foyt swapped the lead 15 times.
 Coming out of the fourth turn, Foyt was able to barely edge out Isaac to the stripe; giving Foyt his first career NASCAR victory in only his tenth start.
 One year later Foyt got his second career win, becoming the second driver to win back-to-back Firecracker races.

 Foyt did not try to defend the title of reigning race winner in 1966.
 Instead, it was the dark horse 1965 Rookie of the Year driver Sam McQuagg winning the race.
 McQuagg collected his first and only NASCAR victory driving a 1966 Dodge Charger while utilizing a new racing mechanism: the rear 'spoiler'.
 The air cutting spoiler allowed McQuagg to shatter Foyt's 151.451 mph race average set two years prior.
 Only two cars finished on the lead lap and the margin of victory to second place driver Darel Dieringer was sixty-six seconds.

-In late March 1969 William France, Sr. invited all surviving Medal of Honor recipients to attend the July 4 race, dubbed the Medal of Honor Firecracker 400.
+In late March 1969 Bill France Sr. invited all surviving Medal of Honor recipients to attend the July 4 race, dubbed the Medal of Honor Firecracker 400.
 Chairman of the House Armed Services Committee would arrange for the heroes and their families to be flown in via military aircraft.
 100 members from 31 states would attend the race with Thomas J. Kelly the president of The Medal of Honor Society as the grand marshal.
 With success, France Sr. invited them on two more occasions in 1971 and 1973, won by Bobby Isaac and David Pearson respectively.